Gary Vaynerchuk talks a lot about EQ.

 But the two are not antithetic either.

-Indeed there’s enough overlap between honesty and rapport that you can have both.
-Both indeed are my “full on goals”.
+Indeed, there’s enough overlap between honesty and rapport that you can have both.

-But he is terrible when it comes to actually building close relationships.
+But he is terrible when it comes to developing close relationships.